 - 3.1 The Union recognizes the prerogatives of the Employer to operate and manage the Clerk's Office and the services provided thereby in all respects in accordance with its responsibilities, lawful powers, and legal authority.
 All matters not expressly covered by the language of this Agreement, and/or mutually agreed upon written agreements executed subsequent to the date of signature of this labor agreement, shall be administered by the Employer in accordance with such policies and/or procedures as the Employer, from time to time, may establish and implement.
-The Employer's prerogatives and rights to operate and manage the Clerk's Office and the services provided thereby without bargaining about the decisions, include but are not limited to, the following: - a.
-The right to establish and implement reasonable work rules, procedures, and work performance standards, including the right to complete written performance evaluations of bargaining unit employees. - b.
-The right to schedule work and overtime work and the methods and processes by which said work is to be performed in a manner most advantageous to the Employer and consistent with this labor agreement. - c.
-The right to hire, transfer, promote, demote, change work locations, suspend, discharge, lay off, recall, or discipline employees as deemed necessary by the Employer as provided by this Agreement and/or as provided by the General Rules, Regulations, Policies, and Procedures of Yakima County.
+The Employer's prerogatives and rights to operate and manage the Clerk's Office and the services provided thereby without bargaining about the decisions, include but are not limited to, the following: - A. The right to establish and implement reasonable work rules, procedures, and work performance standards, including the right to complete written performance evaluations of bargaining unit employees. - B. The right to schedule work and overtime work and the methods and processes by which said work is to be performed in a manner most advantageous to the Employer and consistent with this labor agreement. - C. The right to hire, transfer, suspend, discharge, lay off, recall, promote, or discipline employees as deemed necessary by the Employer as provided by this Agreement and/or as provided by the General Rules and Regulations of Yakima County.

-- d.
-The right to determine the size and composition of the work force, modify job responsibilities, and assign employees to work locations and shifts. - e.
-The right to determine what duties shall be performed by various personnel. - f.
-The parties understand that incidental duties connected with operations, not enumerated in job descriptions, shall nevertheless be performed by the employee when requested by a supervisor. - g.
-The right to take actions as may be necessary to carry out Employer's services in emergencies. - h.
-The right to make any and all decisions pertaining to budgetary and fiscal matters. - i.
-The right to take actions necessary to comply with the Americans with Disabilities Act.
+- D. The right to determine the size and composition of the work force, modify job responsibilities, and assign employees to work locations and shifts. - E. The right to assign work and to determine what duties shall be performed by various personnel. - F. The parties understand that incidental duties connected with operations, not enumerated in job descriptions, shall nevertheless be performed by the employee when requested by a supervisor. - G. The right to take actions as may be necessary to carry out Employer's services in emergencies. - H. The right to make any and all decisions pertaining to budgetary and fiscal matters. - I. The right to take actions necessary to comply with the Americans with Disabilities Act.